ReinProject/causeway/README.md

         buckets - listing free space, reamining bandwidth, and expiration

-## Installation

-### raspbian

-First choose where you will host your database, this database will host operational as well as customer-uploaded data.
-We assume you've made a new user called cw and cloned to ~/causeway.

-    sudo apt-get install sqlite3 python3-pip
-    sudo pip3 install -r requirements.txt
-    sqlite3 /home/cw/causeway/causeway.db < schema.sql

-Then you'll need to copy default\_settings.py to settings.py.
-If you have installed to a different location or would like to place the db file elsewhere, change DATABASE to the full path where you created the database.

-***
-** Roadmap **
+## Roadmap

-* Hosting is purchased in buckets which expire after one month.
+* Hosting will purchased in buckets that expire in one year..
 * A bucket holds 1 MB of data and comes with 50 MB of transfer.
-* If a bucket expires, key/values are redistributed to an owner's newer buckets if possible, otherwise, the owner is notified via email that expiration is affecting hosting.
+* If a bucket expires, key/value-pairs are redistributed to an owner's newer buckets.
+  Otherwise, the owner is notified via email that expiration is affecting hosting.
 * Data is kept if bandwidth is exceeded just no longer served until more is purchased.

 ### /address